Mange/roadie/README.md

 Writing your own provider
 -------------------------

 A provider handles searching CSS files for you.
-Cou can easily create your own provider for your specific app by subclassing `Roadie::AssetProvider`.
+You can easily create your own provider for your specific app by subclassing `Roadie::AssetProvider`.
 See the API documentation for information about how to build them.

 Example Subclassing the `AssetPipelineProvider`: